slowernews/wisdom-tldr/README.md

 ===
 ###On criticism and envy

-RULE: Ignore and be flattered by envy.
+Ignore and be flattered by envy.
 Reduce envy by not appear too [perfect](#on-perfectionism).

 > *'The dogs bark but the caravan moves on.' -- Arab proverb*